Game planning is crucial to avoid a fumble for a good tailgating party.

-Why not get there early and cook breakfast and throw a ball around?
+Why not get there early and cook breakfast with Bloody Mary’s or mimosas and throw a ball around?
 Then lunch before going into the game, and then dinner after the game rather than fighting traffic?
+And go easy on the drinks.
+You don’t want to pass out before the game winning drive in the fourth quarter.

 Plan simple foods.
-Don't get too complicated.
-Don't try to show off.
-A fumble is embarassing.
+Don’t get too complicated.
+Don’t try to show off.
 KISS (Keep it Simple, Stupid).
+Plan dishes that allow you to spend time with your friends.
 Think about food that can be eaten with your hands.
-It's hard cutting steaks with a plastic knife on a paper plate.
+It’s hard cutting steaks with a plastic knife on a paper plate.
 Think burritos, wraps, sandwiches, things on buns.

 It is especially important that you pay close attention to food safety when you are away from refrigeration and running hot water.
 Read my page about food safety.
 Remember to keep food below 40°F or above 150°F. Label your coolers so people won’t keep opening the meat cooler when they are looking for a beer.